rHedBull/8bitCPU/README.md

 Both registers can store a 8 bit character to use them in computations later on.

 ### design
 A and B register have the exact same structure.
-The 2 x chip_6 receive the incoing data from the bus and can output them either back to the bus or to the ALU.
+The 2 x 4 bit d - type register (chip_6) receive the incoming data from the bus and can output them either back to the bus or to the ALU.

 ## ALU